KebabGarva/salt-nvidia-secureboot/README.md

 sudo systemctl reboot
 ```
 If you have optimus laptop (district and dynamic graphics) remember to enable district graphics in the UEFI.

-Remember to select "Gnome on Xorg", because Wayland doesn't simply work as intended with Nvidia GPU's.

 If you want to make sure if your setup worked, type the command below: